asyncapi/bindings/sns/3.0.0/README.md

                 anything-but: password-reset
             redrivePolicy:
               deadLetterQueue:
-                name: user-signedup-queue-dlq # refers toa queue defined in this file, but not show in this example
+                name: user-signedup-queue-dlq # refers to a queue defined in this file, but not show in this example
+    channel:
+      $ref: '#/channels/userSignedUp'
 ```

 #### SNS to HTTP Pub Sub